Call before you cut!

 Planting replacement trees

 Replacement trees are to be planted on the same lot as the tree removals.
-If the replacement tree cannot be planted, the deposit will be allocated to a fund to plant replacement trees elsewhere in the community.
+If the replacement tree cannot be planted, a deposit may be allocated to a fund to plant replacement trees elsewhere in the community.

 Replacement trees must conform to the City of Colwood’s standards with respect to species and size.

 If a contravention of Urban Forest Bylaw occurs in a location where excavation, construction or other development is occurring, a “Stop Work Order” may be placed on the property.
 This will halt all work associated with the tree cutting or tree damaging activity until the contravention is resolved to the satisfaction of the Director of Planning.